Los Angeles Rams vs. Houston Texans NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Texans stats and trends

-- Houston is 3-0 against the spread and 1-2 overall when the team records more than 20.9 points.
+- Houston is 3-0 against the spread and 1-2 overall when the team puts up more than 20.9 points.

-- The Texans have turned the ball over 11 times, one fewer times than the Rams have forced turnovers (12).
+- This season the Texans have 11 turnovers, one fewer than the Rams have takeaways (12).

 Home and road insights

-- Houston has two wins against the spread, and is 1-2 overall, at home this year.
+- Houston has covered the spread twice at home, and is 1-2 overall there, this year.

 - This season, in three home games, Houston has gone over the total twice.

-- Los Angeles is 3-1 against the spread, and 4-0 overall, away from home.
+- In away games, Los Angeles is 4-0 overall and 3-1 against the spread.

-- In four away games this season, Los Angeles has gone over the total once.
+- In four road games this year, Los Angeles has hit the over once.

 Powered by Data Skrive.